The Art of Loving: Background

+The book was inspired by Fromm's "new, liberating feeling of life’s possibility" when he courted Annis, his wife.

 Summary

 The Art of Loving is divided across four chapters and a preface; the chapter headings are I. Is Love an Art?, II.
 The Theory of Love, III.
 Love and Its Disintegration in Contemporary Western Society, and IV.
 The Practice of Love.
 An epigraph consisting of a quote from Paracelsus concerning the relationship between love and knowledge is included in the front matter.

 Preface

 In the preface, Fromm states that the book does not provide instruction in what he terms the "art of loving", but rather it argues that love, rather than a sentiment, is an artistic practice.
 Any attempt to love another is bound to fail, if one does not commit their total personality to learning and practicing loving.
 He states that "individual love cannot be attained without the capacity to love one's neighbour, without true humility, courage, faith and discipline."
-He also expresses that the ideas he expresses in The Art of Loving are similar to those he has already written about in Escape from Freedom, Man for Himself, and The Sane Society.
+He also states that the ideas he expresses in The Art of Loving are similar to those he had already outlined in Escape from Freedom, Man for Himself, and The Sane Society.